 SCA heads development of forestry-Sweden

-Lars Jonsson at SCA says that he came across the Administration’s project by chance.
+Lars Jonsson at SCA says that he came across the Agency’s project by chance.
 SCA had carried out its own tests, but had not yet identified a satisfactory solution.
-When he heard about the new system, he called the Administration immediately to find out more about it.
+When he heard about the new system, he immediately called to find out more about it.

 He explains that the project SCA now runs together with LearningWell is widely talked about in the Swedish forestry sector, and that there is a great deal of interest in how the project will perform.